pentacent/keila-web/content/docs/api.md

 # API: Integrate Email Newsletters Into Your Existing Apps

-You can use the Keila API to manage your contacts and campaigns.
+You can use the Keila API to integrate your email newsletters with your existing apps, and programmatically manage your contacts and campaigns.

 The API design is based on [JSON API](https://jsonapi.org/), making it easy to understand and work with.